tankh99/tp/docs/DeveloperGuide.md

 2. Report patient satisfaction levels over a given time period
 3. Updating a patient's data across all their appointments.
 E.g. Updating a person's phone number or removing the patient and their associated appointments from UI

-Furthermore, CogniCare's operations are specialised for technically competent users who type fast, which matches Buck Seng's description.
+Furthermore, CogniCare's operations are specialised for technically competent users who type fast.

 ### User stories